About

 Core topics: conflict management, negotiation, leadership communication.

-My first entry into training work wasn't improv comedy.
-It was Forum Theatre after Augusto Boal.
-For a year I toured with a group, staging scenes such as sexist incidents on the U-Bahn — to an audience that didn't watch, but stepped in and looked for ways out.
+My craft is the theatre.
+Over a decade on stage: actor.
+Co-founder of a theatre company.
+Forum Theatre after Augusto Boal — a year on tour with scenes such as sexist incidents on the U-Bahn, to an audience that didn't watch but stepped in and looked for ways out.
+Improv comedy with the Improvisionäre in Berlin.

-Also: founder and CEO of Mysseur, a tech startup.
+Also: founder and CEO of a tech startup.
 I know conflict not just from the training room, but from the leadership chair itself.

 Degree Political Science, Cultural Studies and European Studies